Thinking twice about asking for the dessert menu after a satisfying meal? Cut yourself some slack, these sweet treats are worth the calories

 Violet Oon Singapore’s Pandan Gula Melaka Cake

-If you haven’t had the chance to relish the sweet creations of dessert master Violet Oon, it’s high time you should.
-Start with the Pandan Gula Melaka Cake – a light sponge cake infused with fresh pandan juice, with layers of buttercream frosting and dessicated coconut tossed in gula melaka syrup.
+What about: If you haven’t had the chance to relish the sweet creations of dessert master Violet Oon, it’s high time you should.
+Start with the Pandan Gula Melaka Cake – a light sponge cake infused with fresh pandan juice, with layers of buttercream frosting and desiccated coconut tossed in gula melaka syrup.
 You’re getting the best of both sweet and creamy here, and the coconut shavings help mask the bold sweetness of the sugar syrup and frosting.